orbitdb/field-manual/00_Introduction/00_Introduction.md

 ## Centralized Power: The Present

-If you are reading this book, you are likely interested in decentralization, distributed technology, peer-to-peer architectures, or some combination of the three.
-If you're not, perhaps you should be!
-Anybody that has been paying attention during the last few years has seen some truly landmark events in terms of privacy, data soverignty, and decentralized technologies:
+Anybody that has been paying attention during the last few years has been a witness to some truly landmark events:

 - GDPR
 - Massive data breaches